Skip to content

 Features

-• Multiple backends: Sequential, Threads, Distributed, and Dagger execution
+• Multiple backends: Sequential, Threaded, Distributed (Pmap), and Daggermap execution

 • Nested array support: Map over specific leaf types in nested array structures